 Indeed, I can recall my father, uncles, and grandfather using sticks of paraffin caning wax for the exact same purpose when I was a child, and before that my English ancestors probably used beeswax and tallow candle stubs.
 I haven’t tried soft tallow as a lubricant and probably never will since rancid fat has even less appeal to me than rancid vegetable oil, but I’m confident you will find the solution described below a serious improvement over the ancient methods.

 In Japan, an oilpot is traditionally made by cutting a joint of well-dried bamboo into a cup 3 to 4 inches deep.
 If you do not have bamboo where you live, a hollowed-out piece of some close-grained wood suitable for making water-tight barrels, such as white oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
 The important thing is the container not be made of metal, glass or ceramic or any other material approaching the hardness of a chisel blade.

 Shape the bottom or foot of the cup so it will rest on a more-or-less flat surface with perhaps some irregularities.
 Some people scallop the bottom so it rests on four or five spots at the perimeter.
-And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when pass their soles over the wick.
+And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when you pass their soles over the wick.

 If you use bamboo or wood, prime and paint the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
 The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite